kip218/kip218/README.md

 My [personal website](https://kangin.me)!

+## Currently, I am working at:
+- 🙂 Optimove as a Data Integration Engineer

 ## Previously, I have worked at:
 - 👨🏼‍💻 SecurityScorecard as a Signal Intelligence Collections Intern (2022)
 - ✈️ Republic of Korea Air Force as an Enlisted Aircraft Mechanic (2019-2021)